What Does Chrome WebGPU Support Mean for Browser 3D?

 Microsoft Edge, built on Chromium, inherited WebGPU support automatically and currently matches Chrome’s implementation.
 Firefox has WebGPU behind a flag in Nightly builds, with stable release tentatively planned for late 2026.
 Safari’s WebKit team has a partial implementation on macOS (behind a developer flag), but iOS Safari has no WebGPU support and no announced timeline — a significant gap given iOS’s 27 percent global mobile share.

-The practical reality for developers is that WebGPU is a Chrome-first technology in 2026.
+According to Can I Use, WebGPU now has approximately 82.7% global browser support coverage.
+As confirmed by web.dev, WebGPU is now supported across Chrome, Edge, Firefox 141 (on Windows), and Safari 26 — a milestone that moves it beyond Chrome-first into genuine cross-browser territory.
 Any project targeting WebGPU today is targeting roughly 85 percent of desktop users and 60 percent of mobile users — enough for progressive enhancement but not enough to drop WebGL fallbacks entirely.

 Performance Benchmarks: WebGPU vs WebGL on Identical Scenes